Certified digital documents

-A certified digital document is an electronic copy of a student’s degree certificate, academic transcript or other graduation document, the content and authenticity of which can be securely and reliably verified.
+A certified digital document is an electronic copy of a student’s degree certificate, academic transcript or other graduation document of which the content and authenticity can be securely verified online.

-In general, Utrecht University currently recognizes and accepts certified digital documents in the following ways/formats:
+Utrecht University accepts certified digital documents in the following ways:

-- Documents shared via the secure electronic system of the issuing university
+- Documents shared via the secured electronic system/database of your university.

 - Documents shared via an independent academic verification platform (i.e. Australia and New Zealand: MyEquals, Canada: Blockcerts, China: CHESSIC, United Kingdom: GradIntelligence, DigitaryCORE, United States: Parchment, National Student Clearing House).